-The Employer agrees, upon receiving written authorisation from an employee, to provide to the Union within five working days the employee's bank account details and subsequent changes from time to time for the purpose of enabling the employee to establish a direct debit facility for the payment of Union dues.
+The Employer agrees, upon receiving written authorisation from an employee, to provide to the Union within five working days the employee's bank account details

 - 62.8 Paid Leave for Union Training - (a) The Employer will grant paid leave of absence to employees who are nominated by their Union to attend short courses conducted by the Union. - (b) Paid leave of absence will also be granted to attend similar courses or seminars as from time to time approved by agreement between the parties. - (c) An employee will be granted up to six days paid leave each calendar year for Union training or similar courses or seminars.
-However, leave in excess of 6 days, and up to 12 days, may be granted in any 1 calendar year, provided that the total leave being granted in that year and in the subsequent year does not exceed 12 days.

-- (d) Country delegates will be paid travel time during normal working hours at the ordinary rate of pay to attend such training. - 62.9 Rates of Pay During Absence on Union Training - (a) Leave of absence will be granted at the ordinary rate of pay the employee would have received had they not been on leave. - (b) Where a public holiday or rostered day off (including a rostered day off as a result of working a 38 hour week) falls during a Union training course or seminar, a day off in lieu of that day will be granted. - 62.10 Shift employees attending a Union training course or seminar will be deemed to have worked the shifts they would have worked had leave not been taken, and payment for such leave will include shift penalties. - 62.11 Application for Union Training Leave - (a) Any application by an employee will be submitted to the Employer for approval at least four weeks before the commencement of the leave, provided that the Employer may agree to a lesser period of notice. - (b) The Employer will not be liable for any expenses associated with an employee's attendance at Union training. - (c) Leave of absence granted under this clause will include any necessary travelling time in normal working hours immediately before or after the training. - 62.12 Application - (a) An employee will not be entitled to paid leave to attend Union business other than as prescribed by this clause. - (b) The provisions of this clause will not apply to special arrangements made between the parties, which provide for unpaid leave for employees to conduct Union business. - (c) The provisions of this clause will not apply when an employee is absent from work without the approval of the Employer. - 62.13 Leave to attend negotiation planning meetings
+However, leave in excess of 6 days, and up to 12 days, may be granted in any 1 calendar year, provided that the total leave being granted in that year and in the subsequent year does not exceed 12 days. - (d) Country delegates will be paid travel time during normal working hours at the ordinary rate of pay to attend such training. - 62.9 Rates of Pay During Absence on Union Training - (a) Leave of absence will be granted at the ordinary rate of pay the employee would have received had they not been on leave. - (b) Where a public holiday or rostered day off (including a rostered day off as a result of working a 38 hour week) falls during a Union training course or seminar, a day off in lieu of that day will be granted. - 62.10 Shift employees attending a Union training course or seminar will be deemed to have worked the shifts they would have worked had leave not been taken, and payment for such leave will include shift penalties. - 62.11 Application for Union Training Leave - (a) Any application by an employee will be submitted to the Employer for approval at least four weeks before the commencement of the leave, provided that the Employer may agree to a lesser period of notice. - (b) The Employer will not be liable for any expenses associated with an employee's attendance at Union training. - (c) Leave of absence granted under this clause will include any necessary travelling time in normal working hours immediately before or after the training. - 62.12 Application - (a) An employee will not be entitled to paid leave to attend Union business other than as prescribed by this clause. - (b) The provisions of this clause will not apply to special arrangements made between the parties, which provide for unpaid leave for employees to conduct Union business.

+(c) The provisions of this clause will not apply when an employee is absent from work without the approval of the Employer.

+62.13 Leave to attend negotiation planning meetings